 Minn.
 Stat.
-CONTRACTING - BID LAWS Workpaper Section Yes No Reference If, as an alternative to publishing them in a newspaper, a political subdivision disseminated solicitations of bids, requests for information or requests for proposals by using a Web site or recognized industry trade journals: Did the political subdivision simultaneously publish, either in minutes or separately, in a notice published in the official newspaper, a description of all solicitations or requests so disseminated, along with the means by which the disseminations occurred?
+CONTRACTING - BID LAWS Workpaper Section CONTINUE THAT DID LAND Yes No Reference § 331A.03, subd.
+3 E. Alternative Dissemination of Bids and Requests If, as an alternative to publishing them in a newspaper, a political subdivision disseminated solicitations of bids, requests for information or requests for proposals by using a Web site or recognized industry trade journals: 1.
+Did the political subdivision simultaneously publish, either in minutes or separately, in a notice published in the official newspaper, a description of all solicitations or requests so disseminated, along with the means by which the disseminations occurred?
 2. Was the dissemination by alternative means in substantially the same format and for the same period of time as a publication in a qualified newspaper?
 3. For the first six months after the political subdivision designated an alternative means of dissemination, did it continue to publish solicitation of bids, requests for information, and requests for proposals in the official newspaper in addition to the alternative method?
 4. Did the publication in the official newspaper indicate where to find the designated alternative method? § 331A.01, subd.
-11 Note: "Recognized industry trade journal" means a printed or digital publication or Web site that contains building and construction news of interest to contractors in this state, or that publishes project advertisements and bids for review by contractors or other interested bidders in its regular course of business. § 471.345, Subd.
-15 F If the municipality contracted for the purchase of supplies, materials, or equipment without regard to competitive bidding requirements, was the purchase through the State of Minnesota's cooperative purchasing venture or a national municipal association's purchasing alliance or cooperative created by a joint powers agreement that purchases items from more than one source on the basis of competitive bids or competitive quotations? § 471.345, Subd.
-15 G For each contract for the purchase of supplies, materials, or equipment over \$25,000, did the municipality consider the availability, price and quality of supplies, materials, or equipment available through the state's cooperative purchasing venture before purchasing through another source Note: Exceptions to the competitive bidding requirements of Minn.
+11 Note: "Recognized industry trade journal" means a printed or digital publication or Web site that contains building and construction news of interest to contractors in this state, or that publishes project advertisements and bids for review by contractors or other interested bidders in its regular course of business. § 471.345, subd.
+15 F. If the municipality contracted for the purchase of supplies, materials, or equipment without regard to competitive bidding requirements, was the purchase through the State of Minnesota's cooperative purchasing venture or a national municipal association's purchasing alliance or cooperative created by a joint powers agreement that purchases items from more than one source on the basis of competitive bids or competitive quotations? § 471.345, subd.
+15 G. For each contract for the purchase of supplies, materials, or equipment over \$25,000, did the municipality consider the availability, price and quality of supplies, materials, or equipment available through the state's cooperative purchasing venture before purchasing through another source Note: Exceptions to the competitive bidding requirements of Minn.
 Stat. § 471.345 exist for water tank service contracts, procurement from economically disadvantaged persons, shared hospital or ambulance service purchasing, fuel contracts for generation of municipal power, procurement from rehabilitation facilities, energy efficient projects, solid waste contracts, and town road construction or maintenance contracts based on terms of county contracts for adjoining roads.
 If a contract you audit falls into one of these categories, review the relevant exceptions to see if its criteria are met.
 See Minn.
 Stat. §§ 471.345, subds.
-5b, 8, 10, 11, 12, 13, and 19; and 400.04. § 16C.285 H Responsible Contractor Requirement For each construction contract in excess of \$50,000, awarded pursuant to a lowest responsible bidder or best value process, did the successful contractor submit a verification of compliance signed under oath by an owner or officer verifying compliance with the minimum criteria set forth in Minn.
-Stat. § 16C.285, subdivision 3 (with the exception of clause (7), as required by Minn.
-Stat. § 16C.285, subdivision 4?
+5b, 8, 10, 11, 12, 13, and 19; and 400.04.